ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Only allowing access from specific IP address locations
 * Only allowing access from apps that use modern authentication
-* Blocking access from devices which are not managed by the organisation through Intune
+* Blocking access from devices which are not managed by the organisation through Microsoft Endpoint Manager
 * Sites can be further secured through the implementation of Idle session timeouts.
 Idle session timeouts essentially act to log a user out of SharePoint after a period of inactivity

 Access Controls provides an administrative tool to restrict access contents in SharePoint.